Our DNS Database Download is an extensive resource covering billions of historical DNS records and close to 1 million weekly record additions.

 Cybercriminals may use the same infrastructure resources and leave similar signatures and traces behind.
 DNS history allows you to follow those leads.

-Discover DNS record (A, MX, NS, TXT, CNAME, and SOA) changes and see how threat incidents correlate.
+Discover DNS record (A, AAAA, MX, NS, TXT, CNAME, SOA, and PTR) changes and see how threat incidents correlate.
 Accelerate incident response and post-breach analysis with context using current and historic domain and IP information.

 Identify spam, dangerous websites, intrusions, and other web-related misbehavior.